phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 own DOM operations.
 The following `phx-update` values are supported:

   * `replace` - the default operation.
 Replaces the element with the contents
+  * `append` - supports append operations.
+See the example below.
   * `stream` - supports stream operations.
 Streams are used to manage large collections in the UI without having to store the collection on the server
   * `ignore` - ignores updates to the DOM regardless of new content changes